-They were so easy to make, I ended up making a bunch more and now I use them instead of zip top bags.
-We put everything in them from snacks, bandaids, hair accessories, socks… anything little (or big if you want to make them bigger).
+They were so easy, I ended up making a bunch more.
+Now I use them instead of zip top bags.
+We put everything in them from snacks and bandaids, to hair accessories and socks… anything little (or big if you want to make them bigger).

-I did a lot of research on what material would be best to use… oil cloth, vinyl, food-safe fabric, at first it seemed like there were a lot of options out there.
+I did a lot of research on what material would be safest to use… oil cloth, vinyl, food-safe fabric, etc. At first it seemed like there were a lot of options out there.
 But the more I dove into it, the more I realized you really do want to be careful what you use if food will actually be touching it.
 I finally landed on this amazing Etsy shop, “Laminates”.
 She has a TON of cute food-safe laminated cotton patterns.

-Most of them are laminated on the front, which is fine.
-I’ve used them before and they sure seem to work just fine.
+Most of the fabrics are laminated on the front, which is fine.
+I’ve used them before and they work.
 But I personally got in the habit of using the “Laminated Cotton on Back” remnants.
 If you put something sticky in the bag, like a PB&J sandwich, it seems to wipe off a little easier.
-If you were feeling super fancy, she sells the vinyl that you could make your own laminated cotton.
+If you were feeling super fancy, she sells food safe vinyl that you could make your own laminated cotton.
 I’m not that fancy.

 I tried oil cloth, too.
 It was ok, but quite thick and bulky to work with.
 Whatever you go with, I found a great trick was to rub chap stick on the foot of the sewing machine so that it doesn’t stick to the laminated fabric.

 DIY Homemade Snack Bag